kris-chin/.dotfiles/TUTORIAL.md

 I ended up installing.
 One to handle keypresses and one to get number info.
 It's kinda redundant because I'm sure I could do it in one, but I'm too lazy.
 - blight
 - illum

+# Power Saving

+I have `tlp` installed as a power-management daemon.
+It's supposed to automatically handle power-saving so it shouldn't need any additional config.
+Additionally, I have `tlpui` installed, which is a graphical interface for tlp.
+Normally I don't use these, but this one made sense since its a bit more complicated.